rkumar/lyra/README.md

 Please try out zfm, it rocks (IMO).
 Find it on github (https://github.com/rkumar/zfm)

 lyra is named after a constellation, not Lyra Belacqua !

+NOTE: I am continuing development on cetus http://github.com/rkumar/cetus -- I employ a different indexing strategy and I've then developed much further than that.
+Check out cetus, please.